 Anorexia is a serious, life-threatening eating disorder affecting many teenagers.
-Those who suffer from anorexia go to extreme lengths to control their food intake, or avoid eating altogether.
-Additionally, those with anorexia also often have a distorted body image, still feeling “fat” regardless of how thin they become.
+Those who suffer from anorexia go to extreme lengths to control their food intake.
+Or, worse, they avoid eating altogether.
+Additionally, those with anorexia also have a distorted body image.
+They still feel “fat,” regardless of how thin they become.

-Teenagers with bulimia typically binge (have periods of uncontrollable overeating) and purge (self-induce vomiting).
-Inducing vomiting is the most common compensatory behavior, but there are others such as laxatives or excessive exercise.
+Teenagers with bulimia typically binge (periods of uncontrollable overeating) and purge (self-induce vomiting).
+Inducing vomiting is the most common compensatory behavior.
+But there are others, such as laxatives or excessive exercise.

 Binge-eating disorder is characterized by excessive eating.
-Many teens who suffer from binge-eating disorder describe feeling as though they have no control over their behavior, and also experience intense guilt and shame following a binge.
+Many teens who suffer from binge-eating disorder describe feeling like they have no control over their behavior.
+They also experience intense guilt and shame following a binge.

 - 50% of teens with anorexia will develop bulimia or binge-eating disorder

 Anorexia is an eating disorder marked by significantly restricting caloric intake due to intense fear of weight gain.
-Teens with anorexia typically engage in some level of self-starvation.
-This extreme dietary restriction at some point often leads to the development of another eating disorder, such as bulimia or binge-eating disorder.
+Teens with anorexia engage in some level of self-starvation.
+This extreme dietary restriction often leads to another eating disorder, such as bulimia or binge-eating disorder.
 Long periods of malnutrition take a toll on the body’s systems and organs.
-This, along with experiencing hunger cues and pains can eventually lead a teen to “giving in” to the desire for food.
-And like the extreme nature of the restricting, once a teenager begins to eat again, it can be extreme as well (such as bingeing).
+This, along with experiencing hunger cues and pains, can eventually lead a teen to “giving in” to the desire for food.
+And like the extreme nature of the restricting, once a teenager begins to eat again, it can be extreme as well (such as binging).

 - 90% of teens with anorexia are female

-Anorexia most commonly emerges in the adolescent and teenage years, when a number of factors including, for some, the onset of dieting, converge.
-While dieting does not cause anorexia, the reduction in calories that dieting entails often triggers the disorder, especially in those who are genetically predisposed to it.
+Anorexia most commonly emerges in the adolescent and teenage years.
+This eating disorder develops from a number of factors including, for some, the onset of dieting, converge.
+While dieting does not cause anorexia, the reduction in calories dieting entails often triggers the disorder.
+Especially in those who are genetically predisposed to it.

 - The average amount spent on eating disorder research per affected individual is .93¢

-In comparison, $44 per affected individual is spent on autism research, schizophrenia research spends $81 per affected individual, and $88 is spent on Alzheimer’s disease research per affected individual is $88.
+In comparison, $44 per affected individual is spent on autism research.
+Schizophrenia research spends $81 per affected individual.
+Lastly, $88 is spent on Alzheimer’s disease research per affected individual.

 - Young women with anorexia are 12 times more likely to die than women the same age who do not have anorexia.

 Anorexia nervosa is the third most common chronic illness among adolescent and teenage girls.
-Anorexia is also considered to have the highest mortality rate of any psychiatric disorder
+Anorexia also has the highest mortality rate of any psychiatric disorder.

 - 50% of teenage girls and 30% of teenage boys use unhealthy weight control behaviors.